tum-ens/urbs/doc/implementdoc/param-tech.rst

 Here each row represents a storage technology :math:`s` in a site :math:`v` that stores a commodity :math:`c`.
 The column with the header label "cap-up-p" represents the parameters :math:`\overline{K}_{yvs}^\text{p}` for corresponding storage tuples.
-If there is no desired maximum limit for the storage energy content capacities, this parameter can be simply set to ""inf"".
+If there is no desired maximum limit for the storage charging/discharging powers, this parameter can be simply set to "inf".

-**Remaining Lifetime of Installed Storages**, :math:`T_{vs}`, ``m.storage.loc[(min(m.stf), sit, pro), 'lifetime']``: The parameter :math:`T_{vs}` represents the remaining lifetime of already installed units.
+**Remaining Lifetime of Installed Storages**, :math:`T_{vs}`, ``m.storage_dict['lifetime'][(stf, sit, sto, com)])``: The parameter :math:`T_{vs}` represents the remaining lifetime of already installed units.
 It is used to determine the set `m.inst_sto_tuples`, i.e. to identify for which support timeframes the installed units can still be used.